 ABM will handle your personal data in compliance with applicable laws on data privacy protection and data security.
 ABM does not install any software applications, including spyware, on your computer and does not sell any information under any circumstances to third parties.

 When you interact with the Site, we may collect information about you, including “personal information” and “non-identifying” information.

-“Personal information” means information about you that specifically identifies you or, when combined with other information we have, can be used to identify you, such as name, telephone number, email address, physical address, customer number, employer, job title, industry, and payment card information.
+“Personal information” means information about you that specifically identifies you or, when combined with other information we have, can be used to identify you, such as name, your IP address, telephone number, email address, physical address, customer number, employer, job title, industry, and payment card information.

 ABM’s Site collects information in three ways:

 Volunteered Information: We only collect personal information from you if you choose to share such information with us.
 For example, you may be required to provide us with certain Personal Information to register with the Site, sign up for certain services available through the Site, complete transactions via the Site, contact ABM, or respond to surveys, questionnaires or applications.

 Data Collected Automatically: When you access ABM’s Site, ABM automatically collects industry-standard non-identifying information, such as usage data and device data.
 ABM collects and uses this type of information to helps us understand how users interact with the Site, to provide you with a more relevant experience, to analyze spending behavior, and to enhance the services we offer.
 We may also collect this information with our affiliates to monitor the attractiveness of our Site, to improve its performance or content, and to ensure that it is working properly.